NGDino/work-day/README.md

     ## Use of Moment JS

-        First I used Moment.JS to show what the current date is at the top of the page
+        First I used Moment.JS to show what the current date is at the top of the pagegitt

         I used a for loop to grab all of the hour elements